declankieran-nhsd/hapi-fhir-3to4-demo/README.md

 The purpose of this repo is to demo the transform capabilities of the StructureMap transform functionality of the core [HAPI libraries](https://github.com/hapifhir/org.hl7.fhir.core.git)

+A [script](./scripts/generate_comparison.py) to check the results of the transform based on the defined elements has been written and the results are available at the root of the input files folder.
+A description of the set alegbra used in the script can be found in the [README](./scripts/README.md) in the [scripts](./scripts) folder.

+> **NOTE:** Only JSON is currently supported in the script, so the xml examples are not examined.

 The latest Cross-Version package [hl7.fhir.xver.r4#1.2.0](http://fhir.org/packages/hl7.fhir.xver.r4/) uses unversioned URL's for the targets in the individual StructureMaps of the resources.
 This currently causes the validator_cli to retrieve the wrong StructureDefinition of the resource for the following invocation of the validator_cli

 ```shell